-We don’t know exactly how much Breer knew about these and other contemporary experiments, but in any event, Chrysler Engineering’s practical knowledge of aerodynamics in 1927 was close to nil.
+We don’t know exactly how much Breer knew about these and other contemporary experiments, but in any event, Chrysler Engineering’s practical knowledge of aerodynamics in 1927 was almost nil.
 That fall, Breer hired Bill Earnshaw, a Dayton, Ohio-based consulting engineer and personal friend of the Wright Brothers, to conduct preliminary aerodynamic research.
 In November, Orville Wright helped Earnshaw set up a small wind tunnel for testing purposes.
-Intrigued by Earnshaw’s results, Carl Breer persuaded Walter Chrysler to authorize construction of a larger, in-house wind tunnel, which was finished by September 1928.
+Intrigued by Earnshaw’s results, Breer persuaded Walter Chrysler to authorize construction of a larger, in-house wind tunnel in September 1928.
 Aerodynamic work continued even after the stock market crash in the fall of 1929, and by 1931, Chrysler engineers had tested at least 50 scale models.

 REPACKAGING THE PASSENGER CAR

-As Breer’s team soon realized, that curious fact was a byproduct of what was then conventional engine and suspension layout.
-Since most passenger cars still had solid axles front and rear, their engines were usually mounted behind the front axle: what today we would call a front/mid-engine layout.
+As Breer’s team soon recognized, that curious fact was a byproduct of what was then conventional engine and suspension layout.
+Since most passenger cars still had solid axles front and rear, their engines were usually mounted behind the front axle, for what today we would call a front/mid-engine layout.
 The position of the engine pushed the passenger compartment well back in the chassis, particularly with bulky straight-eight engines.
-In most closed bodies, the cabin ended just forward of the rear bumper; the ‘trunkback’ or ‘notchback’ profile was still a few years in the future.
+In most closed bodies, the cabin ended just forward of the rear bumper; the “trunkback” or “notchback” profile was still a few years in the future.
 The net result was a long, narrow nose and a wide, bulbous tail, exactly the opposite of the aerodynamically ideal teardrop shape.
 Breer concluded that significantly reducing drag would require a very different profile with a broad, smooth nose and a narrow, tapering tail.

-The rear seat, meanwhile, was moved forward of the rear axle, with the front seats, dashboard, and windshield shifted forward accordingly, not unlike Chrysler’s much later “cab-forward” LH cars.
-Those changes required the engine to be shifted about 20 inches (51 cm) forward, positioning it above the front axle, rather than behind it.
-In production Airflows, the engine’s center of mass was slightly behind the axle and the engine was tilted downward about five degrees at the clutch side to minimize the height of the driveshaft tunnel.
+The rear seat, meanwhile, was moved forward of the rear axle with the front seats, dashboard, and windshield shifted forward accordingly, not unlike Chrysler’s much later “cab-forward” LH cars.
+Those changes required the engine to be shifted about 20 inches (51 cm) forward, positioning it above the front axle rather than behind it.
+In production Airflows, the engine’s center of mass was slightly behind the axle and the engine was tilted downward about 5 degrees at the clutch side to minimize the height of the driveshaft tunnel.